coucouland/coucou-user-guide/docs/api/workspaces.md

 # Coucal API - Workspaces

-Coucal Workspaces provide isolated collaborative environments for maintaining a collection of content Repositories.
-By default, each authenticated user is provided with a default Workspace for Repository management, and this API allows users to create and maintain additional Workspaces.
+Coucal Workspaces provide isolated collaborative environments for maintaining a collection of content Repositories, Channels and Subscriptions.
+By default, each authenticated user is provided with a default Workspace for content management, and this API allows users to create and maintain additional Workspaces.

 #### Creation